28 May, 2012Knockmealdowns 2012

 The hi-light of the day was the run across the ridge between Sugarloaf and Knockmealdown mountain.
 It was a lovely boggy / springy surface with not too much tripping potential rocks.
 The crossing was long but I enjoyed every second of it with the specular views of "The Golden Vale" and I also had the joy of trying to catch Patricia again and again and again.

 The Cairn and Paul Tierney were a welcome sight and again the race description was excellent for the descent route where â€œas instructedâ€ I veered out ten paces from the wall and quickly found the quad tracks as described.
 First time I appreciated quads / bikes on mountains!!

 The difference in Leinster League and championship running came into focus for me after Patricia had vanished into the distance and I had nobody to follow and I got slightly disoriented during the decent and I missed the left turn and proceeded on towards Sugar Loaf on a high path.
 After a while I decided to take any left turn and headed straight down through the heather (my bare legs didn't enjoy that) where I eventually spotted a volunteer and back on the track again.

 The rest of the run was uneventful, I got to the fire road and proceeded down it and managed to clock up the two fast miles I've ever run in my life outside of one mile repeats around Belfield before UCD (shame on you) decided to dig it up.

 A successful completion and managed 163% which is respectable for me and I also managed my best base points score for this season (whatever that means).

 Thanks to all I met and a very friendly bunch of people you were.
-A special thanks to the staff of "The Cars" pub and their plentiful supply of tea, coffee, sandwiches and Jaffa cakes.
+A special thanks to the staff of "The Cats" pub and their plentiful supply of tea, coffee, sandwiches and Jaffa cakes.